• Cooking Tips

 This Italian Artichokes under Oil Recipe are made with baby artichokes (carciofini) that are poached then preserved in oil and spices.
 They are usually eaten as an antipasto or side dish.

-artichokes under oil on a white plateBaby Artichokes Under Oil
+artichokes under oil on a white plate.

 Coming to Italy has been a discovery of many things, including all kinds of fresh vegetables that are made under oil.
 And these Artichokes under oil are one of our favourites.